Cora reads your inbox to you. Fasrad answers it.

 Is Fasrad just a faster inbox UI like Cora AI?

 No. Cora AI is an email assistant that classifies your mail and gives you a digest to act on.
-Fasrad is an agent with its own inbox that reads threads, drafts and sends replies, books meetings against your calendar, and logs contacts.
+Fasrad connects to your own Gmail — read-only — and reads threads, drafts and sends replies as you on your approval, books meetings against your calendar, and logs contacts; it can also run a dedicated inbox of its own, and keep an optional private, searchable copy of your mailbox you can search by meaning across years.
 The triage is a starting point, not the product.

 Does Fasrad auto-send emails without me?